djole-petrovic-js/express_angular/README.md

 ```bash
 $ npm run startAngular
 ```
-Now check the connection between Angular and Express: push the *"Test"* button on the page.
+Now open **localhost:4200** and check the connection between Angular and Express: push the *"Test"* button on the page.
 If it shows *"Requests to server are OK"* - the connection is OK.

 For communication between Angular and Express we are using proxy, proxy configuration is in `proxy.config.json`.
 When you need to create more routes, you have to add them to `proxy.config.json` too, by analogy with default `/test-route`.